‘Harnessing the remarkable natural and cultural heritage of the Ken/Dee valley to boost economic activity and support sustainable local communities’

 The Galloway Glens Landscape Partnership resulted from local interest in the area and a wish to better understand the heritage contained therein, making use of the unique natural and built heritage of the area to encourage sustainable communities now and into the future.

 The Partnership consists of a range of organisations including, amongst others, Dumfries & Galloway Council, local community organisations, The Galloway & Southern Ayrshire Biosphere, Forestry Commission Scotland and Historic Environment Scotland.
 The Partnership is ably supported by working groups consisting of a whole range of skills and interest.

-In November 2015, the partnership was successful in receiving stage one approval from the Heritage Lottery Fund for £2.7million of project funding over five years, planned to be getting underway in 2018.
+In November 2015, the partnership was successful in receiving stage one approval from the Heritage Lottery Fund.
+In August 2017 the stage 2 application was submitted to the HLF seeking £2.7million of project funding over five years with funds being awarded in December 2017.